- Posted by Sarah Swiston

 - On June 30, 2021

-- Chicago, chicago metropolitan area, Chicago suburbs, children services, children survivors dv, Domestic Violence, domestic violence agency, DV agency, End Domestic Violence, family services, Housing Programs, WINGS, WINGS Program
+- Chicago, chicago metropolitan area, Chicago suburbs, children services, children survivors dv, Domestic Violence, domestic violence agency, DV agency, End Domestic Violence, family services, Housing Programs, safe housing, WINGS, WINGS Program

 Children as young as one-year-old come to WINGS showing symptoms of physical and emotional abuse.
 Speech, attachment and other development milestones are delayed.
 Children, often invisible in the discussion around domestic violence, are at an incredible risk of depression, drug use and even being part of a domestic violence situation themselves.